serverless/blog/README.md

 2. Write your content in markdown!

-3. Name your post file name in this format `YYYY-MM-DD-blog-post-name.md` :point_right: `2016-01-27-post-title-here.md`
+3. Name your post file name in this format `YYYY-MM-DD-blog-post-name.md` :point_right: `2016-01-27-post-title-here.md` [handy tool for this](https://blog.tersmitten.nl/slugify/)

 4. In your post, include the **required post information:**